IBM/ibmi-oss-docs/docs/yum/README.md

 *NOTE: This currently requires that your PC have direct HTTPS access to the public IBM file server.
 If for some reason, you cannot access external sites via HTTPS, refer to steps in "Offline Install Instructions (without ACS)".*

+*You will also need SSH connectivity from your PC to the IBM i system.
+Be sure to have the SSH daemon running on IBM i (`STRTCPSVR *SSHD`).*

+*This technique does not require external Internet access from your IBM i system..*

 - Download the latest release of Access Client Solutions

 - Access the Open Source Package Management Interface through the "Tools" Menu of ACS